ivanasen/Sheets/README.md

 # Sheets

-Command-line tool for work with spread sheets.
+Command-line tool for work with spreadsheets.
 Implemented in C++.
 Done as a homework project for the course on Object-Oriented Programming at SU "Kliment Ohridski" FMI.

 ## Usage